brsnik/dynamic-dns-in-firewall/README.md

 ## Notes

 - When you remove a domain you no longer need, the script will not remove the rules from your firewall.
 They need to be manually removed.
-- Slack notifications upon error will be soon added!
+- Slack notifications upon error will be added soon!